prototypefund/greenerwp-scanner/README.md

 ### Using Docker

-Build both backend and frontend and run `docker-compose up` in docker/
+Build both backend and frontend and run `docker-compose up` in `docker/`.
+The frontend will we available on `http://localhost:1234/`.